-A Q&A with Paul Leavens, Liveops’ Vice President of IT & Security
+A Q&A with Paul Leavens, Liveops’ Senior Vice President of IT & Security

 In a world plagued by increasing—and increasingly dangerous—threats, how do you safeguard your company, your customers and your own devices?